apollographql/apollo-server/README.md

 });
 ```

-Apollo Server could also be configured with a GraphQLSchema object:
+While we recommend the use [schema-definition language (SDL)](https://www.apollographql.com/docs/apollo-server/essentials/schema.html#sdl) for defining a GraphQL schema since we feel it's more human-readable and language-agnostic, Apollo Server can be configured with a `GraphQLSchema` object:

 ```js
 const { ApolloServer, gql } = require('apollo-server');